 Trial participating centre

 Research & Development Unit Sheffield Health & Social Care FT Fulwood House Old Fulwood Road

 Publication and dissemination plan

-Exact details of our publication policy is still being developed.
-However, broadly we plan on publishing a protocol paper in a high impact paper once we are into recruitment (2018/2019) and the main trial results in a high impact paper at the end of the trial (post 2020).
+Exact details of the publication policy are still being developed.
+However, broadly the researchers plan on publishing a protocol paper in a high impact paper once they are into recruitment (2018/2019) and the main trial results in a high-impact paper at the end of the trial (post-2020).

 IPD sharing statement:

 The datasets generated during the current study will be available upon request from the study manager Yvonne Moriarty (Moriartyy@cardiff.ac.uk) with an agreed/signed data-sharing agreement.
 De-identified participant data will be made available to the scientific community with as few restrictions as feasible, whilst retaining exclusive use until the publication of major outputs.
 Cardiff University holds data for 15 years.